KDE/ghostwriter/README.md

     $ qmake PREFIX=/opt

+**Note:**  If you see blank areas where there should be icons, then you are missing the Qt dependency for the SVG images.
+On Debian and Ubuntu, this is libqt5svg5.
+Other Linux distributions may vary on the exact package name.

-Mac OS X - Help Wanted!
+MacOS - Help Wanted!
 -----------------------

 Install [homebrew](http://brew.sh).
 In a terminal:

 ``` shell
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 Then:

 ``` shell
 $ brew install qt qt5
 $ qmake -spec macx-g++
 $ make
 ```

 If you see:

 ```
 fatal: Not a git repository (or any of the parent directories): .git
 ```

 Make sure you're cloned the repo, not just downloaded the src tarball.

-If you want Ghostwriter in your applications folder, from the repo root do:
+If you want *ghostwriter* in your applications folder, from the repo root do:

 ``` shell
 $ sudo cp -R ./build/release/ghostwriter.app /Applications
 ```

-To use Ghostwriter from the command line (assuming `/usr/local/bin` is in your path and you've moved Ghostwriter to the `/Applications` folder):
+To use *ghostwriter* from the command line (assuming `/usr/local/bin` is in your path and you've moved *ghostwriter* to the `/Applications` folder):

 ``` shell
 $ sudo ln -s /Applications/ghostwriter.app/Contents/MacOS/ghostwriter /usr/local/bin
 ```